A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Remarks and Extensions

-In the two frames, this three wave-mixer is associated with a static term $g_3\xi\clu A^*$ and a time-dependent term $g_3\xi\clu A^*e^{i(2\omega_o-\omega_d)t}$, respectively.
-Note that in the QHB expansion that demands \tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} to be strictly static, the right diagram in \cref{eq:discussion-squeezing} will be treated as ``fast-oscillating'' and collected by \tikzpic{-11}{figsv5_small/notation/idt_eta_dressed_small.pdf} to describe the ``micromotion''.
-In turn, \tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} constructed in the rotating frame $\omega_o^{\prime\prime}$ will \textit{not} collect this diagram and its corresponding effective Hamiltonian will \textit{fail} to capture the squeezing action intrinsic to the Kerr cat system.
+In these two frames, this diagram corresponds to $g_3\xi\clu A^*e^{-i\omega_o^\prime t}$ and $g_3\xi\clu A^*e^{-i(\omega_d-\omega_o^{\prime\prime})t}$, respectively, which are resonant and off-resonant with their corresponding rotating frames at $\omega_o^\prime$ and $\omega_o^{\prime\prime}$.
+Solving the \cref{eq:sc-diagram-Gamma,eq:sc-diagram-M}, the left resonant diagram in \cref{eq:discussion-squeezing} contributes to \tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf} while the right off-resonant diagram contributes to \tikzpic{-10}{figsv6_small/notation/M_small.pdf}.
+Consequently, \tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf} constructed in the rotating frame $\omega_o^{\prime\prime}$ will \textit{not} collect this three-wave mixer, causing its corresponding effective Hamiltonian to \textit{fail} in capturing the squeezing action intrinsic to the Kerr-cat system.

-To capture the Kerr cat dynamics constructed in the rotating frame $\omega_o^{\prime\prime}$, we relax the strict requirement for \tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} to be static and allow it to be ``slow-evolving'' instead.
-The rationale behind such a modification in the general case will be discussed shortly.
-Note that in the driving condition of a Kerr cat, where $\delta = \omega_o-\omega_d/2\ll\omega_o$, the right diagram in \cref{eq:discussion-squeezing}, which corresponds to $g_3\xi\clu A^*e^{i(2\omega_o-\omega_d)t} = g_3\xi\clu A^*e^{2i\delta t}$, is indeed slow-evolving and should now be collected by \tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf}.
-Following this revised procedure, we can compute the effective Hamiltonians \!\tikzpic{-11}{figsv5_small/notation/K_small_dressed_h.pdf} in each frame as:
+To capture the Kerr-cat dynamics constructed in the rotating frame $\omega_o^{\prime\prime}$, we need to relax the requirement for \!\tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf} to be strictly resonant with the excitation at $\omega_o$ and allow it to be ``near-resonant'' instead.
+The rationale for this modification will be discussed shortly.
+Note that in the driving condition of a Kerr-cat, where $\delta = \omega_o-\omega_d/2\ll\omega_o$, the right diagram in \cref{eq:discussion-squeezing}, which corresponds to $g_3\xi\clu A^*e^{-i(\omega_d-\omega_o)t} = g_3\xi\clu A^*e^{-i(\omega_o+2\delta)t}$, is indeed near-resonant with the oscillator and should now be collected by \!\tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf}.
+Following this revised procedure, we can compute the effective Hamiltonians \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf} in each frame as: